EvgenyUgolkov/x16-Octree-Bassed-Super-Resolution/README.md

 # x16-Octree-Bassed-Super-Resolution
-This repository contains the code for the x16 Octree-Based Super-Resolution algorithm
+This repository contains the code for the x16 Octree-Based Super-Resolution algorithm for rocks

 # References
 For inspiration, we used the following sources: